Korviaaslax – Chapter Fifteen

 She was pale of skin, thin by normal crew standards, with huge brilliant crystalline blue eyes.
 Wiry muscle wrapped about tan fully functional arms and legs.
 Ra Zor had nothing like the miraculous freezers aboard Citadel and Kor wondered if the tech would transfer.

-“I am United KOR Admiral, Sabyn Farr of the Citadel.
+“I am United KOR Admiral, Sabyn Farr of Citadel.
 Please direct me to Over-Emperor Zadarius,” her inordinately heavy voice was steady and respectful.
 The emblem on her tube was that of a spacer Admiral.

 “Welcome aboard, Admiral Farr,” Zadarius said.
 “I am Emperor and this is Empress Korviaaslax Sapphir and her family.”